 There are a number of meeting rooms nearby for daily standups, planning sessions, workshops and so on.

 Yes to both.

 Our development teams follow the Scrum Agile Methodology.
 We perform all of the required rituals including Daily Stand-Ups, Reviews, Retrospectives and Demos.
 We have a dedicated Scrum Master and Product Owner.

 The Core Values of our Development Team are:

 Transparency and Honesty : We encourage transparency and honesty in everything we do.
 Every Sprint Board, Burndown, and OKRs are all public knowledge; Demos can be attended by anyone who is interested.
 Both success and failure are exposed for examination.
 As they say: “Never let a good crisis go to waste.”

-Freedom and Responsibility : We trust our developers and give them a lot of freedoms to their job.
+Freedom and Responsibility : We trust our developers and give them a lot of freedom to do their job.
 This also means that they have to step up and take responsibility for their decisions, both good and bad.